top of page

 Does the Rocky Mountaineer luxury train trip through the Canadian Rockies live up to the hype?
 Well, yes and no.

-Current pricing is CAD 5,400 for two people, that's AUD 6,000, that's AUD 3,000 per day.
+Current pricing is CAD 5,400 for two people, AUD 6,000, or AUD 3,000 daily.

 Does this deliver the value of a seven-night Alaskan cruise on a premium cruise line, which is currently around the same price?